arpitkumardhariwal/mindfulness/README.md

-heyyy, welcome to the mindfulness blog, Please refer below how stunning the application is : s
+heyyy, welcome to the mindfulness blog, Please refer below how stunning the application is :
 ![alt text](image.png)
 # Getting Started with Create React App